Stainless steel is a type of steel that is widely used in various industries due to its unique properties and characteristics.

 II.
 Why Does Stainless Steel Have Different Grades?

 In the production of stainless steel, different alloys are added, leading to differences in their characteristics.
 To differentiate them, they are given different steel numbers.
 The following table of alloying elements is a common reference for different steel numbers in decorative stainless steel.

 Chemical composition (mass fraction, %)

-304L is used for field open-air equipment in the chemical, coal and petroleum industries that require high resistance to grain boundary corrosion, and for heat-resistant parts of building materials and parts that are difficult to heat treatment.
+304L is commonly used in outdoor equipment in the chemical, coal, and petroleum industries that require high resistance to grain boundary corrosion, as well as in heat-resistant parts of building materials and components that are challenging to heat treat.

-Due to the addition of molybdenum, 316 stainless steel has excellent corrosion resistance, atmospheric corrosion resistance and high-temperature intensity, which can be used under harsh conditions; its work hardening properties are also excellent (non-magnetic).
+Due to the addition of molybdenum, 316 stainless steel has excellent corrosion resistance, resistance to atmospheric corrosion, and high-temperature strength, making it suitable for use in harsh conditions.
+Its work hardening properties are also excellent (non-magnetic).